Learning Theory for Estimation of Animal Motion Submanifolds: Problem Formulation

 \subsection{Kinematics and Inherent Geometry}

-For purposes of ensuring convergence of approximations, we assume in this paper that motions are contained in the ambient space $X\approx \RR^d$ for some $d>0$.
+For purposes of ensuring convergence of approximations, we assume in this paper that motions are supported on a configuration manifold, $\configspace$, that is contained in the ambient space $X\approx \RR^d$ for some $d>0$.
 Of course this space suffices to describe the dynamics of multibody systems comprised of assemblies of lumped masses where motion is specified in terms of the mass centers of the (inertia-free) bodies.
-Since in principle any Riemannian manifold can be (isometrically) embedded in $\RR^d$ via the Nash embedding theorem, in principle this assumption also allows for some of the other standard models where the configuration manifold includes SO(3) or SE(3) as described in \cite{??}.
-It is assumed that the motion of the system is supported on a smooth, compact, connected, Riemannian manifold $Q$ that is a regularly embedded in the ambient space $\ambspace$.
-This manifold is taken to be homeomorphic to some smooth manifold $\smani$.
+Since any Riemannian manifold can be (isometrically) embedded in $\RR^d$ for a large enough $d$ via the Nash embedding theorem, in principle this assumption also allows for some of the other standard models where the configuration manifold includes SO(3) or SE(3) as described in \cite{bulloLewis2004geometric,lynch2017modern}.
+It is further assumed that the manifold $\configspace$ is a smooth, compact, connected, Riemannian manifold that is regularly embedded in the ambient space $\ambspace \approx \mathbb{R}^d$ This manifold is taken to be homeomorphic to some known smooth manifold $\smani$.
 We denote the homeomorphism by $\mmapping: \smani \to \configspace$ where $\gamma:=[\gamma^1,\ldots,\gamma^d]^T$ and $\gamma^i:S\rightarrow \RR$, and we discuss its smoothness in our discussion of approximation spaces in Section \ref{sec:functions_manifold}.

 The manifold $\smani$ is equipped with the topology induced by its intrinsic Riemannian metric and $\configspace$ is equipped with the topology inherited as a regularly embedded submanifold $Q \subseteq X\approx \mathbb{R}^d$.